AxonC/university-sdi-project/documentation/trekstar-documentation.md

 - The Stack data structure allows for the sequential ordering of disks, and make sense within our use cases.
 For example, if you have a box set of 4 disks and you would like to add a new disk, its likely that the new disk will be the latest episode, therefore it will be inserted sequentially at the end of the list.
 Another example would be when a user would like to remove a disk from a boxset, it is unlikely that you will want to remove the 3rd episode within the boxset, however if the 3rd episode was to be removed then the 4th episode (the last one in the underlying vector) can be removed allowing for the 3rd episode to then be removed, therefore the Stack data structure is still appropriate.
 - Another advantage to the Stack data structure is that data can be accessed quicker sequentially, this is because you can iterate though the underlying vectors data finding items that a requested.
-- A final advantage to the Stack data structure is that it uses general programming through the use of templating, as a consequence to this, the Stack data structure supports multiple types.
+- A final advantage to the Stack data structure is that it uses general programming through the use of templating, as a consequence of this, the Stack data structure supports multiple data types.
+This allows the stack to be used in different contexts, if required.

 \newpage